 - Client requests concerning topics, functions and/or time frames

 Sometimes discoveries or events that occur during a project can change the scope of an engagement.
-If this should happen, the client is notified of significant scope changes.
+If changes in scope are significant, the client receives notification.

 Engagements and reviews vary in length.
 The amount of time required depends on the objectives of the engagement, the cooperation and availability of the client, and the complexity of the operation.
 An internal control review may take one to two weeks, while a broad-based engagement may take months.
 A positive working relationship between the client and the auditors is an important factor in the accuracy of information gathered and the timely completion of the engagement.

 - The engagement or review is announced through an engagement letter.
 Internal audit notifies the client in writing when their area is selected for an audit.
-An engagement letter is sent to the client that describes the general objectives of the engagement, the auditor in charge, the projected time frame of the engagement, and information the auditor may need the client to supply.
+An engagement letter describes the general objectives of the engagement, the auditor in charge, the projected time frame of the engagement, and information the auditor may need the client to supply.

 - An entrance conference is scheduled with the client to discuss the purpose, scope, and process of the engagement.
 The auditor and personnel deemed appropriate by the client attend the entrance conference.
 Clients are encouraged to present any questions or concerns they have about the engagement.
 Clients are also given the opportunity to request that a specific function or area of their office be examined during the engagement or in future work.

 - A preliminary review is performed.
 During this portion of the engagement, the auditor will gain an understanding of the client’s operations and/or area being reviewed.
 The auditor may request written policies and procedures, organizational charts, job descriptions, and other information in order to become familiar with the client’s operations.
 Internal controls may be reviewed and documented during this portion of the engagement.